wenyuanchuang/SignupLogin/README.md

 # SognupLogin

-A java project based on JFrame, with a back-end connection to the SQL database The process is as follows:
+A Java project based on JFrame, with a back-end connection to the SQL database The process is as follows:
 1. Register first, all fields cannot be empty.
 2. After press the submit button, the login page will pop up.